 - Provide follow-up research assistance to your students after the library session via Ask a Librarian or RAP sessions as needed.

 - Create a Library Research Guide specifically for your course.

 A number of how-to video tutorials are available and these resources can be embedded in your AsULearn course as an activity.
 For more information on having these tutorials and/or other resources added to a course contact Kelly Rhodes (firstname.lastname@example.org) or (828) 262.2792.

 When your students have a research assignment, consider scheduling a library instruction session with a librarian.
 Students should have research topics before attending the library instruction session.
 For more information see the Library Instruction FAQs.

 Requests for library instruction are submitted via the online Library Instruction Request Form.

 Students will appreciate your attendance during the instruction session.
-The students need to hear from you about their assignments, resources and research expectations, and will likely have questions that a best answered by the instructor.
+The students need to hear from you about their assignments, resources and research expectations, and will likely have questions that is best answered by the instructor.

 Your librarian will request a copy of your assignment prior to the instruction session.
 Providing as much information as possible about the assignment (i.e. syllabus, description of assignment, number and types of sources required, etc.) will assist us in preparing for the instruction session.

 Library Instruction Classrooms

 The library has two electronic classrooms located on the Lower Level that are reserved for library instruction.
 Librarians primarily teach instruction sessions in the library classrooms but can come to your classroom for an instruction session if needed.